AnyChart/docs.anychart.com/Working_with_Data/Data_From_JSON.md

       "container": "container"
     }
   };

+  var chart = anychart.fromJson(json);

+  // draw chart
+  chart.draw();
 ```

+And this configuration creates chart like the one below

 {sample}WD\_Data\_from\_JSON\_01{sample}

-JSON format has some peculiarities.
+**Note:** Pie chart can have only one data series, thus JSON configuration for pie chart requires no **"series"** object.

 JSON configuration can contain string, object, array, number, boolean and null.
-The variety of acceptable data formats makes the JSON structure very similar to JS.
-To find out any required method or parameter use {api:anychart}API{api}.
-API supplies every parameter with a structure to invoke it.
-This structure is the same for JSON data set.
-For instance, API provides {api:anychart#column}**column()**{api} method to create column chart.
+The variety of acceptable data formats makes the AnyChart JSON structure very similar to JavaScript configuration.
+To find out any required method or parameter use {api:anychart}AnyChart API{api}.
+API describes how every method and parameter are used. the structure is pretty much the same for JSON configuration.
+For example, you can find {api:anychart#column}**column()**{api} method in API to create column chart.

 ```
   anychart.column([128.14, 112.61, 163.21, 229.98]).container('container').draw();